 When we map your business, every part gets a manifest, every dependency gets drawn, and every big call can be tested against the whole.
 That's what the workbench is for.

-Dashboards look backwards: they tell you what already happened.
-A workbench is where your team works out what to do next.
-Read the business several ways, trace what a decision touches, and see the decision each view puts in front of you.
+This is where your team works out what to do next.
+Read the business several ways, trace what a decision touches, and see the options each view puts in front of you.
 Everything on this page is drawn from real client work, anonymised.

 Every part of your business and every dependency between them, on one map.
 Click the thing you're about to change and see everything it touches, while it's still cheap to know.
 Before we hand over, we agree who keeps the map current and how little time that takes.